 Divorce, Child Custody

 No one marries with the plan for the marriage to end.
 But when the marriage ends, it can be a painful experience for all involved, be it the husband, wife, father, mother, son, or daughter.
 The pain and turmoil of the divorce combined with not knowing the laws or the legal process, can cause you to make poor or ineffective decisions that will negatively impact you for years to come.
-At HBS, we believe that the best way to shorten the pain of our clients and their families is to educate them about their rights following separation and divorce.
-We will guide you through the laws that govern prenuptial agreements, custody, child support, spousal support, and division of assets.
-While resolution outside the courtroom is always preferable, we are prepared to pursue judicial rulings in the cases where it is the best, or only, option.
+At HBS, we believe that the best way to help with the pain of our clients and their families is to educate them about their legal rights following separation and divorce.
+We will guide you through the laws that govern divorce, custody, child support, spousal support, and division of assets.
+Our attorneys have years of experience in the courtroom as well as in alternative dispute resolution, to include mediation.
 If you are going through a divorce, or contemplating separation, you need to consult an attorney who will work to protect your rights.
 The attorneys at HBS are ready to represent you.

-Modifications of Support Orders
+Modifications of Custody & Support Orders

 The attorneys at HBS know how federal law intersects with Georgia law and will protect the rights of our soldiers or their spouses.
-Whether you are a married to a soldier or a member of the Army, Marines, Navy, Air Force, or Coast Guard, or the spouse of the soldier or officer, the attorneys at HBS will fight hard to protect your rights.
+Whether you are an enlisted soldier or officer of the U.S. Army, Marines, Navy, Air Force, or Coast Guard, or the spouse of the soldier or officer, the attorneys at HBS will fight hard to protect your rights.